Disch-House: History of origins

-Disch-Haus takes its name from the "Hotel Disch", designed by Cologne architect Josef Felten and opened in October 1848 by Cologne art collector Franz Karl Damian Disch (born 1821, died November 6, 1880 in Cologne).
+Disch-Haus takes its name from the "Hotel Disch", designed by Cologne architect Josef Felten and opened in October 1848 by Cologne art collector Franz Karl Damian Disch (born 1821; died 6 November 1880 in Cologne).
 The Cologne address book of 1846 listed Disch as an innkeeper.
 The magnificent building, with its rococo hall suitable for chamber music, was one of the most internationally renowned hotels in Cologne, as only the Dom-Hotel was in its category.

 After Disch's death, the restorer Joseph Christoph from Frankfurt/Main acquired it at auction in May 1881.
-On February 8, 1890, the latter founded the operating company "Disch Hotel- und Verkehrs-AG", of which Peter Werhahn was a member of the supervisory board.
+On 8 February 1890 the latter founded the operating company "Disch Hotel- und Verkehrs-AG", of which Peter Werhahn was a member of the supervisory board.
 A first reconstruction was carried out in 1890 by the architect team Heinrich Joseph Kayser and Karl von Großheim.
 Another reconstruction of the hotel took place in 1912.

 The hotel hosted famous international guests and held important meetings.
-It was here that the first honorary citizen of Cologne, Franz Egon Graf von Fürstenberg-Stammheim, died of phlegm fever on December 20, 1859.
+It was here that the first honorary citizen of Cologne, Franz Egon Graf von Fürstenberg-Stammheim, died of phlegm fever on 20 December 1859.
 In May 1914, the hotel hosted the delegates' meeting of the "Central Association of German Industrialists".

 Disch Hotel- und Verkehrs-AG" belonged to the circle of interests of Martin Sternberg, a banker living in Amsterdam.
 When Disch-AG went into insolvency, the banker Martin Sternberg owned a package of Disch shares, having sold his shares to the Düsseldorfer Baubank to cover a debit balance.
-The city acquired the hotel in 1928 from the insolvency of Disch-AG, which expired on October 5, 1929.
+The city acquired the hotel in 1928 from the insolvency of Disch-AG, which expired on 5 October 1929.

 Office building by Bruno Paul and Franz Weber

 In July 1928, the architects Bruno Paul and Franz Weber won a design competition, announced by the "Disch Hotel- und Verkehrs-AG", for the construction of a monumental municipal administration building.
 The design was in the New Objectivity style as a round building with transverse bands of windows and a striking staircase.
 The window bands result in a horizontally structured round-arched facade, while the first floor is completely broken up into shop windows.
 It is considered the most important testimony of the New Objectivity in the cathedral city and one of the main works of the architect Bruno Paul.
 The building was also one of the first structures in which thin natural stone panels were curtained on a large scale.
-The inauguration took place on February 1, 1930.
+The inauguration took place on 1 February 1930.
 The top floor fell victim to an air raid during World War II, so that today only 5 floors remain.
 The building is now a listed monument.